This page provides information on the Corona VFB, its settings, and usage.

 Left-click and hold to draw a region.
-Drag a region border holding the Control key to enable "fuzzy regions".
+Drag region border with Control key to enable "fuzzy regions".

-Holding the mouse over the Region button toggles all regions on and off (Disable All) and removes all (Remove All) existing regions.
+Holding the mouse over the Region button toggles all regions on and off (Disable All), and remove all (Remove All) existing regions.

 Left-click to select an object.
-Right-click to select an object or set the camera focus to the selected point in the scene.
+Right-click to select and object or set camera focus to the selected point in scene.
 Works also in interactive rendering.

 Stops the rendering process without discarding any additional data or post-rendering actions.

-The Cancel button stops rendering the rendering process and discards denoising or post-rendering actions as well as skips saving output files (if were set up).
+However, Cancel button stops render and discard denoising or post-rendering actions as well as skips saving output files (if were set up).